Aortic aneurysm surgery

 Recovery for aortic aneurysm surgery

-• You may feel some pain and discomfort around your wound after your operation, but this shouldn’t last long (no longer than a week).
+You may feel some pain and discomfort around your wound after your operation, but this shouldn’t last for longer than a week.

-• Your stitches may be removed while you’re still in hospital.
-If not, your hospital will arrange for a GP practice or district nurse to remove them and check your wound.
+Your stitches may be removed while you’re still in hospital.
+If not, your hospital will arrange for a GP practice or district nurse to remove your stitches or staples and check your wound.
 If your surgeon used dissolvable stitches, they’ll disappear on their own over time (usually over four to eight weeks).

-• While you recover from surgery, you won’t be able to drive.
+While you recover from surgery, you won’t be able to drive for several weeks.
+After open surgery, you may not be able to drive for six to eight weeks.
 For advice on when you can drive again, contact the Driver and Vehicle Licensing Agency (DVLA) or speak to your doctor.
 You may need to tell your insurer that you’ve had surgery because it could affect your policy.

 You’ll need to take time off from work after your operation.
 How much time you need to take off can vary and will depend on how well you recover.
-It can be anything from a month if you have endovascular aortic repair (EVAR), to three months if you’ve had open surgery.
+You can usually return to work gradually after two months, slowly increasing your hours and what you usually do at work.
 Ask your surgeon for advice.
 It’s important to speak to your employer about this or make suitable arrangements if you’re self-employed.
 When you feel ready, it’s important to get back to work to help your recovery.

 Monitoring